DaveyBiggers/DaveyBiggers.github.io/sortes.md

 <button id="generate">Get verse!</button>

-NOTE: Don't actually do this.
-This is really, really NOT how to read the Bible.

 ANSWER:
 <textarea id="verse" readonly rows="4" cols="80">(This is not how to read the Bible, you realise.)</textarea>

 <br>
 <br>
-<a href="https://simplylisten.home.blog/2019/07/12/the-somewhat-improbable-fables-of-bob-2-agendas/">(Click here for the background on why this exists)</a>
+NOTE: This is really, really NOT how to read the Bible. <a href="https://simplylisten.home.blog/2019/07/12/the-somewhat-improbable-fables-of-bob-2-agendas/">Click here for the background on why I created this.</a>

 <script src="https://code.jquery.com/jquery-3.2.1.min.js"></script>
 <script type='text/javascript' src='https://api.stackexchange.com/js/2.0/all.js'></script>